-The school's complaints form should be completed and will sent to the clerk at Kirklees Governor Clerking Service, Stage 2 will be considered by an independent investigator (Complaint Investigator) appointed by the governing body.
-At the conclusion of their investigation, the independent investigator will provide a formal written response.
+At the conclusion of their investigation, the independent reviewer will provide a formal written response.
 Should the complaint proceed to Stage 2b it will be heard by a panel totally independent of the school.
 Where an independent panel is required, timescales may be affected while the LA sources appropriate individuals for the review.